gresendesa/jSpaghetti/README.md

 ## Synopsis

-jSpaghetti is a Javascript framework to build automation scripts with sequential and declarative paradigm.
+jSpaghetti is a Javascript framework to build automation scripts with sequential and declarative programming paradigm.

 ## Motivation